Skip to Content

 Guest ratings:

-• Booking.com – 8.5 / 10
+- Booking.com – 8.5 / 10

-• Google – 4.5 / 5
+- Google – 4.5 / 5

-• Price: Cheap $.
+- Price: Cheap $

-• Near: Las Vegas.
+- Near: Las Vegas

-There’s a highly rated pizza restaurant on site, which is always a great shout after a long day hiking in a national park!
+K7 bed and breakfast is the best cheap hotel near Death Valley in the town of Pahrump NV.
+Guests can eat at a highly rated pizza restaurant on site, which is always a great shout after a long day hiking in a national park.
 We spent a night here after leaving Death Valley and it did just what we needed.

->> Book Hotel: K7 B&B
+>> Book Hotel: K7 Bed and Breakfast

 10. Amargosa Opera House – Death Valley Junction, CA